astronomer/astro-docs/cloud/stable/06_resources/04_security-model.md

 If you're interested in having a dedicated NAT or IP, you'll have to use our Enterprise product, which is installed into your Kubernetes.

-## Enterprise Edition

-Astronomer Enterprise is deployed in your cloud, on your Kubernetes.
-As such, it should comply with your internal security specifications.